Enhanced channel estimation for near-field IRS-aided multi-user MIMO system via a large deep residual network: Proposed G-DRN-NFCE algorithm

 Subsequently, as shown in Fig.~\ref{DRN-NFCE-network}, the user datasets of all regions are input into the well-trained RC network, then, users in each region calculate local GVs based on the current region's dataset.
+As described in \cite{Xu2023Edge}\cite{Yao2024Wireless}, each user utilizes its local dataset to independently train and update local gradients, then uploads the trained local gradients to the BS to update the global model.
 Once the BS has collected the local GVs of all regions, collaborative training is performed between the BS and the user in a FL manner, i.e., the BS updates the weights via the following manner